silevis/reactgrid-website/content/blog/how-to-integrate-reactgrid-with-chart.js/index.md

 Before we get started let's list three main tasks:

 - displaying the collected data will be achieved with ReactGrid.
 To be **reactive** we will re-render the view only when the source data has changed.
-  In this example, raw data comes from the audiometer - a device that is used for making hearing tests.
+  In this example, raw data comes from an audiometer - a device that is used for making hearing tests.
   In a nutshell, audiometer measures multiple hearing difficulties at many frequencies,  and the audiogram is a way of visualizing such disorders.
 - visualize the collected data on the line chart using Chart.js and its React wrapper,